The System of Bikram Yoga Poses

 Inhale, look up, arms up and back

-Chin away from chest, look up, kick and kick
+Chin away from the chest, look up, kick and kick.

 Supta vajrasana - Fixed firm pose